nexwinds/bunny-media-offload/DOCUMENTATION.md

 ## Introduction

 Bunny Media Offload is a comprehensive WordPress plugin that seamlessly integrates with Bunny.net Edge Storage to offload, optimize, and deliver your media files through a global CDN network.
-The plugin provides manual media migration, bulk migration tools, image optimization, and full WPML multilingual support.
+The plugin provides manual media migration, bulk migration tools, **external image optimization via regional BMO API microservices**, and full WPML multilingual support.

 ### Workflow Overview

 This plugin follows a **manual migration workflow**:
-1. **Upload**: Files are uploaded to WordPress normally (can be optimized during upload)
+1. **Upload**: Files are uploaded to WordPress normally (can be optimized via external BMO API during upload)
 2. **Manual Migration**: Use the admin interface to migrate files to Bunny.net CDN
 3. **CDN Delivery**: Once migrated, files are automatically served from CDN